This post was updated on June 10th, for a brand new PR measurement methodology.

 Here’s what I’ll cover in this blog post:

-How did we evaluate the effectiveness of PR campaigns before the digital age?
+How did PR measurement look like before the digital age?

 At first glance, measuring the effects of your PR campaign was straightforward – once an article, ad, or press release was published, all you had to do was to take into account the newspapers’ circulation data.
 You could estimate how many people have seen your post.